 We need your help in keeping our patients safe from falling.
 We are aware, some patients are impulsive, others are stubborn, and still others overestimate their abilities.
 Whatever their reason, they do not always follow instructions to call for assistance when getting out of their bed or a chair.
 Our research here at BHLEX demonstrates that the top three factors for patient falls are toileting issues, history of falling, and confusion.
-Please review our fall prevention policy (Falls Risk Intervention Guidelines Policy SSC # 12022.4)and implement the measures we have in place to keep our patients safe.
+Please have your students review our fall prevention policy (Falls Risk Intervention Guidelines Policy SSC # 12022.4) so that they are able to implement the measures we have in place to keep our patients safe.